-Following Sheba’s inclusion in Newsweek’s 2023 list of the world’s best smart hospitals, as well as best cardiology, neurosurgery, and gastroenterology hospital rankings, we are proud to share that, for the fifth year in a row, Sheba was named by Newsweek and Statista as one the best hospitals in the world, alongside renowned medical institutions such as Mayo Clinic, Cleveland Clinic, Massachusetts General Hospital, and Toronto General.
+Following Sheba’s inclusion in Newsweek’s 2023 list of the world’s best smart hospitals, as well as the best cardiology, neurosurgery, and gastroenterology hospital rankings, we are proud to share that, for the fifth year in a row, Sheba was named by Newsweek and Statista as one among the world’s best hospitals, alongside renowned medical institutions such as Mayo Clinic, Cleveland Clinic, Massachusetts General Hospital, and Toronto General.

 In an effort to provide the best data-based comparison of hospital reputation and performance, Newsweek and Statista, a leading global market research and consumer data company, have ranked the world’s best hospitals since 2019.

 The rankings are calculated using a complex methodology, utilizing four data sources to determine the final placement: